bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 #### Mixing-as-a-Service

--   Some other mixing services:
-    -   OnionBC
-    -   Bitcoin Fog
 -   BitLaundry
-    -   Blockchain.info Send Shared
--   BitLaundry
-    -   Deposit input transactions at a single-use address within the mixing network
-    -   Specify fresh output addresses to the mixing network to receive transactions
     -   Does not guarantee full unlinkability
-    -   Issues:
-        -   Mixing service receives inputs and creates outputs
-        -   Mixing services knows the entire mapping between all the addresses
     -   Threats:
         -   Mixing service may just steal the money
         -   Mixing service may log or reveal the information on address mapping